OlhaSvezhentseva/Digital-Edition-Jahresberichte/locations/README.md

 3) Some strings did not seem to be specific locations as "hiesig" or "verschiedenen Fundorten".

 All locations that could not be linked to a corresponding Wikidata item were marked with `-1`.
-The Wikidata item number or -1 is to be found in `Qnumber" column.
+The Wikidata item number or -1 is to be found in `Qnumber` column.